disketteomelette/encdec/README.md

 How It Works:

 The script generates a random salt and derives a secure key from the user-provided password and salt using PBKDF2-HMAC-SHA256.
 For encryption, a random Initialization Vector (IV) is generated, and the content of the input file is encrypted using AES in CFB mode.
 The salt, IV, and encrypted text are written to the output file.
 For decryption, the script reads the salt, IV, and encrypted text from the input file.
 The key is derived from the password and salt, and the content is decrypted using AES in CFB mode.
 The decrypted text is written to the output file.

+The code is fully commented for learning purposes.

 Command-Line Options: